Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

 - In Java, `HPC` projection is expressed with the observer-distance-dependent formulas:
   - `Tx = atan2(x, D - z)`
   - `Ty = atan2(y, sqrt(x^2 + (D - z)^2))`
+- For Java overlays, external solar/world points are first rotated into the current observer/viewpoint frame before those `HPC` formulas are applied.
 - In GLSL, `solarHpc.frag` starts from the displayed `Tx,Ty` map coordinates, optionally intersects the observer ray with the unit solar sphere for on-disk differential rotation, and then reprojects through the source-image WCS.
 - `HPC` display coordinates are angular coordinates in degrees.
 They are not orthographic scene coordinates, and they are not guaranteed to match `Orthographic` at the same on-screen radius.
 - Because `HPC` is angular, its visible grid scale changes with observer distance: